ElMehdijebbour/my_profile/README.md

 </div>

-### <div align="center">Hi 👋 I'm El Mehdi Jebbour Systems and digital services engineer 👨‍💻 From National Institute Of Posts And Telecommunications (INPT) passionate about Computer Vision with solid skills in systems enginnering and mobile developement.
+### <div align="center">Hello 👋, I'm El Mehdi Jebbour, a Systems and Digital Services Engineer 👨‍💻 from the National Institute Of Posts And Telecommunications (INPT) -Morocco.
+Currently, I am furthering my academic journey by pursuing an international master's degree in Research in Data and Intelligence for Smart Systems at the University Claude Bernard Lyon 1 -France.
 </div>

-- 🤖 Passionate about Computer Vision
+- 🤖 Passionate about Artificial Intelligence

-- 💼 I have worked on different systems engineering Projects
+- 💼 I have worked on different data and systems engineering projects

 - ⚡ The only way to go fast, is to go well

+- 🛢️ Data is the new oil!

 <br/>